 One of Belgium's unique features is its multilingual environment.
 It has three national languages: Dutch, French, and German.
-VUB offers courses in Dutch and English, so naturally, those are the languages you should learn.
-French is also a useful language to know, because it is the most spoken language in Brussels, despite Brussels Capital Region being situated in Flanders.
+VUB offers courses in Dutch and English.
+French is also a useful language to know, because it is the most spoken language in Brussels.
 Most jobs in Belgium will favour applicants who speak English and one of the three national languages (usually Dutch or French).